Description

 Walnut sideboard with double doors in excellent condition, featuring a gear-shaped frame under the top made from a single plank and sides.
 At the front, a long drawer crowns two doors decorated with geometric tiles carved into solid wood.
 The interior is divided by a single shelf.
 The front legs are carved in the shape of a lion's paw, the rear is a shelf.
 Northern Italy, 1600.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing appreciation for high-quality vintage items that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture from the 19th century, during the reign of the Biedermeier style.
-Early in this century, antique furniture included Neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but we can highlight a few key ones.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can see how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Many global brands now reproduce such pieces, inspired by Italian and French artisans, as a tribute to the beauty and history of Renaissance antiques.
-It’s important to remember that furniture styles varied by country, each with its unique character.
-This is especially crucial when selecting a luxurious antique for your interior.
+Lion's paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The key aspect of elite antique furniture is originality.
-This is ultimately important for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photographs.
-We also have experts including art appraisers, historians, and specialists from around the world at your disposal.
+The most important aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details